nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 * Evidence for likely local transmission within several states, most clearly within California.

 **Central and South America**
-* Evidence for likely local transmission within Sao Paolo, Brazil, for the last X+ days.
-* Evidence for likely local transmission within Santiago, Chile, for the last X+ days.
-* We received new sequences from South America this week, but sampling remains sparse; there may be much more COVID activity in this region than is captured in the available data.
+* We received new sequences from South America this week, but sampling remains sparse; there may be more COVID activity in this region than is captured in the available data, but we can't say for sure.

 **Asia**
 * Preliminary evidence for a possible second transmission chain circulating within Iran.